lidofinance/lido-dao/docs/node-operator-manual.md

 ]
 ```

-If you've used the forked `eth2.0-deposit-cli`, you can paste the content of the generated
+If you’ve used the forked `eth2.0-deposit-cli`, you can paste the content of the generated
 `deposit-data-*.json` file as-is.

 Then, press `Add signing keys` and sign the transaction.
 Wait for it to be included in a block,
 refresh the page and make sure that the number in the `Total` field corresponds to the number
-of the keys you've just submitted:
+of the keys you’ve just submitted:

 <img width="1125" alt="add-signing-keys-3" src="https://user-images.githubusercontent.com/1699593/100355828-7ae81f80-3003-11eb-9d04-d29ae57c0904.png">

 ### Importing the keys to a Lighthouse validator client

-If you've used the forked `eth2.0-deposit-cli` to generate the keys, you can import them to a
+If you’ve used the forked `eth2.0-deposit-cli` to generate the keys, you can import them to a
 Lighthouse validator client by running this command:

 ```